 - Send oropharygeal aspirate or ET secretions, rather than a throat swab.

 - Consider methods to reduce viral spread into the NNU including placing the expiratory limb of the CPAP into the incubator.

 - Skin to skin contact on respiratory support should generally not be permitted while the infant requires on-going respiratory support and is still potentially infectious but may be considered in exceptional circumstances.
 In this case, unless more than 14 days have elapsed since the onset of symptoms and she is now symptom free, the mother will require to wear a FRSM, to protect both the baby and staff members.
 The baby should be cared for in an isolation cubicle and attending staff members should wear aerosol PPE.
-For end of life care, other family members should be offered the opportunity to wear a FFP3 mask after fitting and appropriate training, to protect themselves while the baby is still potentially infectious.
+For end of life care, other family members should be offered the opportunity to wear a FFP3 mask after fitting and appropriate training, to protect themselves while the baby and/or mother is still potentially infectious.
 Where other family members are known or suspected SARS-CoV-2 positive or self-isolating they should not visit the NNU.